 This picture should give you a hint what i bought, i can share with you that it weighs over 120kg and that it is around 2m tall.

-Both controllers on the actual stand has to be replaced, i have no idea if i can get new sticks but changing the whole controllers ain’t a problem at all.
+Both controllers on the actual stand have to be replaced, i have no idea if i can get new sticks but changing the whole controllers ain’t a problem at all.

 The actual stand does have some wear, but it is barely noticeable and it is 12 years old so some wear is a given due to it being used in the public by everyone who wanted to try it out.